Mitch Eisen: Research

 Across his 50 publications (as of October 2025) including "Memory Accuracy After 20 Years for Interviews About Child Maltreatment" and "An Examination of Showups Conducted by Law Enforcement Using a Field-Simulation Paradigm", Dr. Eisen's research focuses on the memory and suggestibility of witnesses and their testimonies.
 With his fellow researcher, Gail Goodman, Eisen has also focused his research specifically on children and how their trauma and/or maltreatment affects their memory.
 His more recent research in relation to eyewitness memory is about replacing showups as an eyewitness identification method and enhancing lineups to reduce suggestibility as part of police investigations.
 A showup, as Eisen describes in his works, is a method of eyewitness identification where a witness is shown a single person in live time and is asked to identify as to whether or not they recognize the individual.

 A large focus of Eisen's research in the past several years has been the concept of "showups", which are a highly influential means of questioning used by the police in an effort to have an eyewitness identify an individual.
 Eisen's research has shown the potential risks for eyewitness misidentification and subsequent false convictions and suggests replacing showups with less suggestive lineups.

 In addition to his published research, Eisen also hosted a podcast entitled, "True Crime False Memory".
 He pulls from his personal research regarding eyewitness testimony and goes over a different criminal case in each episode giving an overview of the case and the significance of eyewitness testimony in each one.
-The podcast aired from August 2019 to May of 2020 and has a total of 16 episodes.
+The podcast aired from August 2019 to May 2020 and has a total of 16 episodes.